 Each Ph.D. student is required to have a Dissertation Committee in place by the end of their second year of study.
 The role of the Committee is to provide guidance and feedback to the student throughout their doctoral program.
 The Dissertation Committee is distinct from the Qualifying Exam Committee, whose purpose is to examine the student's readiness for Ph.D. research.
 The Dissertation Committee is composed of the advisor, a reader, and a Committee Chair.
-The advisor or co-advisor cannot serve as the committee chair or reader.
+The advisor or coadvisor cannot serve as the committee chair or reader.
 The Committee Chair and advisor must be members of the MEAM Graduate Group and the Committee Chair must also be a member of the Standing Faculty at the University of Pennsylvania.
 Additional committee members may come from disciplines related to the student's research topic.
-The Committee may include members who are not on the faculty of the University of Pennsylvania.
-At least three members of the Standing Faculty of the Committee members must be members of the MEAM Graduate Group.
+The Committee may include members who are not on the faculty of the University of Pennsylvania as long as at least three members of the Committee are members of the Standing Faculty of the University of Pennsylvania.
+At least half of the Committee members must be members of the MEAM Graduate Group.